-All children attending our school are able to access a hot meal every day which is prepared and cooked in school by Oldham Council’s School Catering Service.
+All children attending our school are able to access a hot meal every day which is prepared and cooked in house by our own Catering Team.

 The kitchen staff run a three week menu cycle, which offers a broad and balanced diet .
-The Catering Service has been awarded the Gold Standard award by Food for Life and over 90% of the food on the menu is homemade, with regionally sourced products.
+Over 90% of the food on the menu is homemade, with regionally sourced products.

 You can find the current menus here:

 Each day, children will be asked at registration what they would like to order from the choices that day.
 If you need to check which week we are on, you can ask at the office or see the notice in the foyer at school which tells you which menu we are using this week.

 The cost of a school meal at present is £2.50 per day (£12.50 per week).
 Meals must be paid for in advance on ParentPay.
 If you are having difficulty accessing ParentPay, please contact the school office who will be happy to assist.
 If debts for school meals are accrued, we will ask you to provide your child with a packed lunch.